JerryPan2718/Papers/machine_learning/transformer/index.md

 (https://tvm.apache.org/2018/03/23/nmt-transformer-optimize)

 Limitations:
-- Batch matmul is a major performance hot-spot in Transformer and the current implementation in cuBLAS is not well optimized.
+- Batch matmul is a major performance hotspot in Transformer and the current implementation in cuBLAS is not well optimized.

 Results:
-- TVM generated kernel (with schdule optimization) brings at least 13X speed-up for batch matmul computation, and a futher speed up with operator fusion enabled.
+- TVM generated kernel (with schedule optimization) brings at least 13X speedup for batch matmul computation, and a futher speedup with operator fusion enabled.
+	- In Transformer, batch matmul is widely used in the computation of multi-head attention.
+Using batch matmul, multiple heads in the attention layer can run in parallel, which can help improve the computation efficiency of the hardware.

 ## TensorFlow Graph Optimizations
 (https://web.stanford.edu/class/cs245/slides/TFGraphOptimizationsStanford.pdf)